-The motion scanner(or direction scanner?) envisioned by Ni and Baudisch [9] for ultra-small devices is similar to Dynamic LensGesture in terms of marking based input language.
+The direction scanner envisioned by Ni and Baudisch [9] for ultra-small devices is similar to Dynamic LensGesture in terms of marking based input language.
 Instead of working for "disappearing mobile devices" in the future, LensGesture is designed as a complementary input channel to augment today's palm-size smartphones.
 The unique affordance of camera bezels also allows LensGestures to support unique input vocabulary such as partial covering gestures.